 @main:attribute prefix for applying attributes to the entry point.

 defined()function for conditional compilation.

 Exception handling is a crucial feature on the .NET and Java/Android platforms (and frankly, also comes in very handy on the Cocoa platform as well).
 Silver extends the Swift 2.0 error handling syntax to also support for exception handling on all platforms, as covered in more detail in the Exceptions and Error Handling topic.

-Note: Silver originally provided an interim syntax for exception handling that has been being deprecated moving forward, in favor of the new
+RemObjects Swift originally provided an interim syntax for exception handling in Swift 1.0 that has been being deprecated moving forward, in favor of the new

 Note that this Exception Handling Language Extension we provided for Swift 1.0 has been deprecated as of Elements version 8.2, and will be removed in a future update.
 Please refer to the Exceptions and Error Handling topic for the new way to deal with exceptions and errors consistently.